SidB16/ENG4000-Team-A-F/README.md

 Built and documented by [Siddharth Bhardwaj](https://github.com/SidB16), this is the final release documentation of this end-to-end solution.
 This solution integrates with the automated pumping device (covered in subsequent sections) as a error reporting, and down-time mitigation component.

 ### [Automate - Automated BVM](docs/final/finalDocumentation.md)
+Final Release documentation that details the design as-built, future plans and the team's overall journey the course.